 Include all documentation supporting your findings in your submission to HUD.

 The project site is not located within a Puerto Rico Coastal Management Zone.
-The closest coastal zone area is 15 miles from the project site.
-Project activities are therefore an exempt activity.
+The closest coastal zone area is 8 miles south of the project site.
+The project is in compliance with this section.
 No further evaluation is required.